HobbyChop/PadMe-DS/README.md

 ## MIDI CC reference  *(full version only)*

-All CC messages are sent on the chord MIDI channel (the control channel).
+Every CC is **two-way**: PadMe sends it when you move that control, and receiving it (on the MIDI IN channel) moves the control.
+CC is sent on the chord/control channel; the **CC OUT** setting can silence the outgoing CC stream.
 Values are 0 to 127 unless noted.

 | CC | Parameter | | CC | Parameter |
 |---:|---|---|---:|---|